 The structure of remuneration arrangements for all employees primarily consists of a fixed remuneration component, which is made up of base salary, allowances, and other benefits.
 Employees are also eligible for variable remuneration arrangements applicable to their position.
-Variable ii) A discussion of the use of the different forms of variable remuneration and, if the mix of different forms of variable remuneration differs across employees or groups of employees), a description the factors that determine the mix and their relative importance.

-remuneration consists of Incentive Bonus (cash awards) for most of our employees.
+Variable remuneration consists of Incentive Bonus (cash awards) for most of our employees.